kydkennedy/xr-playground/README.md

 Created a VR space scene ( for Oculus) in Unity to play around with XR Interaction Tool

-Sabbatical project #3 going from basic projects to complex - this is an experiment of self learning
+Sabbatical project #3 going from basic projects to complex - this is an experiment of self learning new techniques and concepts